croquet/croquet-react/docs/tutorials/2_React_Music_Box.md

   }
 ```

 Moving over to the view side, we first define our top-level component, `MusicBoxApp`, which starts a Croquet session.
 We use Vite's feature to configure parameters.
-You can use different mechanismsor just hardcode your configuration if you use a different bundler.
+You can use different mechanisms or just hardcode your configuration if you use a different bundler.

 ```
 function MusicBoxApp() {